Running PhotoPrism on a Raspberry Pi¶

 Is a Raspberry Pi fast enough?¶

-This largely depends on your expectations and the number of files you have.
-Most users report that PhotoPrism runs smoothly on their Raspberry Pi 4.
-However, initial indexing typically takes much longer than on standard desktop computers.
+This mainly depends on your expectations and the number of files you have.
+Most users report that PhotoPrism runs smoothly on a Raspberry Pi 4 with 4 GB of RAM.

 Getting Updates¶

-Open a terminal and change to the folder where the docker-compose.yml
+Open a terminal and change to the folder where your compose.yaml

 Now run the following commands to download the newest image from Docker Hub and